 A random sample of the Russian-speaking population in each country will therefore need to be drawn.
 Our team proposes using the best available census data to select sampling areas where we are most likely to reach these populations.
-This will include all regions currently recognised by the FCO (including Transnistria in Moldova and Crimea/Sevastopol and the Donbass in Ukraine).
-Prior to fieldwork, a detailed sampling plan will be drawn and provided to the client for final approval (further details of this procedure are outlined below).
+This will include all regions as deemed of interest by the FCO.
+Prior to fieldwork, a detailed sampling plan will be drawn and provided to the FCO for final approval.